What is DukeLine?

 DukeLine is a group of your peers.
 We are a resource for support and referral, created by Duke students and a team of mental health professionals and community leaders.
 Having come from many walks of life, we’ve dealt with various mental health, academic, relational, and physical challenges and are proud of the myriad of racial, sexual, and socioeconomic identities we represent.
 We are trained by experts in empowering those experiencing emotional dysregulation, sexual violence, financial insecurity, and more.
 We are knowledgeable about campus resources and are integrated into a network of leaders in the community who can help facilitate support.
 We respect your individual identities and support your unique experience.
 We are here to listen and if you wish, walk through options to help you determine what is best for you right now.

 We are a chat-line.
 Students who want to anonymously chat with a Peer Coach can text (984) 230-4888.
 We are trained listeners, here so you don’t have to face any situation alone.
-No problem is too big or too small for us to care about.
+No problem is too small for us to care about.

 We are kind peers willing to listen and talk.
 We are not trained to respond to emergency situations.
 Follow this link to find resources that may better serve you if you are experiencing a crisis.